Hiwonder-docs/LanderPi/source/docs/10_MoveIt_&_Gazebo_Simulation.md

 Defining the Z-axis: For a rotational joint, the Z-axis is aligned with the direction of rotation according to the right-hand rule.
 The joint variable is the rotation angle around the Z-axis.
 For a prismatic joint (sliding joint), the Z-axis aligns with the direction of linear motion.
 The link length d along the Z-axis is the joint variable.

 Defining the X-axis: When two joints are neither parallel nor intersecting, the Z-axes are usually skew lines, but there always exists a common perpendicular that is the shortest distance between them.
 This perpendicular is orthogonal to both skew lines.
-Define the local reference frame’s X-axis along the direction of the common perpendicular.
+Define the local reference frame's X-axis along the direction of the common perpendicular.
 If a n represents the common normal between the Z-axes of joint n and joint n+1, then the direction of the X-axis,  Xn, will be along an.

 Special Cases: When the Z-axes of two joints are parallel, there are infinitely many common normal lines.
 In this case, one can choose the common normal that is collinear with the common normal of the previous joint, simplifying the model.
 When the Z-axes of two joints intersect, there is no common normal.
 In this case, the X-axis can be defined along the line perpendicular to the plane formed by the two axes, simplifying the model.